curlybracketshq/giovanni.curlybrackets.it/_posts/2016-04-16-android-experiment-contest-post-mortem.markdown

 * Fit API
 * Drawable resources resolutions

-### What do you mean by hackathon mode?
+### Hackathon mode

-*Hackathon mode* means to me the opportunity to try new technologies on small/finite projects and a constraint on the amount of time to come up with a working prototype.
+What does *Hackathon mode* mean?
+Well, I don't know exactly.
+It's an excuse to try new technologies on small/finite projects with a time constraint.

 The *time constraint* part is interesting because it forces you to focus on functional parts of the app to have "something" to test as soon as possible.

-An approach that I found useful was also to start working on the riskiest parts of the *hack* before because it's easier to put strong foundations and to build on top of them.
-In this project for example I started by building a couple of Android prototypes to test GCM (worked), Fit API (didn't work), and Haskell on GAE (didn't work).
+An approach that I found useful: start working on the riskiest parts of the *hack*.
+In this project for example I started by building a couple of Android prototypes to test GCM (👍), Fit API (👎), and Haskell on GAE (👎).